PECOS-packages/PECOS/docs/user-guide/getting-started.md

 === "Rust"

-    To use PECOS in your Rust project, run `cargo add pecos` or add the following to your `Cargo.toml`:
+    To use PECOS in your Rust project, add the following to your `Cargo.toml`:

     ```toml
     [dependencies]
-    pecos = "0.x.x"  # Replace with the latest version
+    pecos-core = "0.1.x"  # Replace with the latest version
+    # Add other PECOS crates as needed:
+    # pecos-engines = "0.1.x"
+    # pecos-qsim = "0.1.x"
     ```

 ## Optional Dependencies